fabiogoma/selinux-nginx-tomcat/README.md

 Tools used on this demo
 -----------------------

-I'm assuming you run GNU/Linux on your desktop, have installed and configured [nss-mdns](https://github.com/lathiat/nss-mdns), also have installed [vagrant](https://www.vagrantup.com/), [ansible](https://www.ansible.com/) and [libvirt](https://libvirt.org/).
+I'm assuming you run GNU/Linux on your desktop (I'm running this **updated version of this** demo on Fedora 28), have installed and configured [nss-mdns](https://github.com/lathiat/nss-mdns), also have installed [vagrant](https://www.vagrantup.com/), [ansible](https://www.ansible.com/) and [libvirt](https://libvirt.org/).
 Other tools will be downloaded, installed and configured automatically by ansible playbooks.

->NOTICE: By default vagrant only support virtualbox, here we use libvirt+KVM, so don't forget to install the vagrant plugin [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt)

 <p align="center">
   <img src="images/logos.png">
 </p>

+>NOTICE: **By default vagrant only support virtualbox, here we use libvirt+KVM, so don't forget to install the vagrant plugin [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt)**

 Topology
 --------